A Problem Everyone Talks About, Nobody Solves

 A map pin that looks "5 minutes away" might be a 15-minute walk through winding port streets.
 Passengers make decisions based on this bad data every single day.

-That's the gap ShipSafe SDK closes.
+That's the Return-to-Ship Safety gap ShipSafe SDK is built to address.
 And that's why we're at Seatrade this year.

 What ShipSafe SDK Actually Does